 The CRS has requested countries/territories to provide officially nominated government focal points to engage with the CRS.
 The following are terms of reference for focal point responsibilities.
 Click here to read terms of reference.

-CARICOM Ministers of Health issues a decision to implement the CRS in 2014 and have reaffirmed that decision in subsequent years
+CARICOM Ministers of Health issued a decision to implement the CRS in 2014 and have reaffirmed that decision in subsequent years

 The CRS has also begun to pursue Memorandums of Understanding with individual states to further cement engagement.
 The below graphic shows the present state of this engagement

-Note that the OECS Pharmaceutical Procurement Service signed an MOU so those participating countries are colored in.
+Note that the OECS Pharmaceutical Procurement Service signed an MOU so those participating countries are coloured in.